jon-edward/Aimless/README.md

 ## How does it work?
 Aimless groups together articles of the same category, and traverses through the Wikipedia category graph randomly in regular intervals.

-## How does it use Wikipedia?
-Aimless comes with a simplified form of the Category Tree, so it will only access `Special:RandomInCategory`.

 [Contact](mailto:aimless0browser@gmail.com)